xuankimtran/docs-1/pages/katalon-studio/docs/execute-a-test-case-or-a-test-suite.md

 With this feature, you can resume the existing execution quickly.
 Katalon Studio currently supports **Run from here** with **Chrome, Firefox, and Edge Chromium** (Edge Chromium is supported from version 7.3.0+) only.
 To use it, from the [Manual view](/display/KD/Manual+View) of a test case:

-1. Start a browser with the `Open Browser` step or you must have a currently running browser
+1. Start a browser with the `Open Browser` step, or you must have a currently running browser
 2. Make sure this browser's session is NOT terminated when the execution finishes (Go to **Project/Settings/Execution** and uncheck the **Terminate...** options in **Post-Execution Options** based on your testing needs)

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execute-a-test-case-or-a-test-suite/post-execution.png" width="" height="">

 3. In the Manual view of the test case, right-click on a step, select **Run from here** and select one of the **currently running** browser instances to execute your test.

-   > If there is no running browser instances that are previously launched in Katalon Studio, **Run from here...** is disabled.
+   > If there are no running browser instances that are previously launched in Katalon Studio, **Run from here** is disabled.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execute-a-test-case-or-a-test-suite/debug-from-here.png" width="684" height="">

 ### Debug: Enable/Disable steps

-Katalon Studio also allows you to enable/disable one or more test steps before executing the test case to skip unwanted steps during execution.
+Katalon Studio allows you to enable/disable one or more test steps before executing the test case to skip unwanted steps during execution.
 You can use the provided keyboard shortcuts to perform the actions.

 * For Windows:  **Ctrl+D** (disable) and **Ctrl+E** (enable) on selected steps.
 * For macOS: **command+/** (disable) and **option+command+/**